bboxdigital/lvc-api-docs/exit-api-main/migration/migration.md

 - **Authentication Improvements:**
   - Implemented a new, more secure, and standardized authentication method for users.

-- **Open API Standards:**
+- **OpenAPI Standards:**
-  - Standardized the API following Open API Standards to enhance interoperability and ease of use.
+  - Standardized the API following OpenAPI Standards to enhance interoperability and ease of use.

 ### Data Model Changes